 Patricia A. Stinchfield, RN, MS, CPNP

-Patricia (Patsy) A. Stinchfield, RN, MS, CPNP is president-elect of the National Foundation for Infectious Diseases (NFID).
+Patricia (Patsy) A. Stinchfield, RN, MS, CPNP is president of the National Foundation for Infectious Diseases (NFID).
 Throughout her 45-year nursing career, she has focused on infectious disease prevention.
 She is a frequent national speaker on vaccine hesitancy, vaccinology, and vaccination of healthcare professionals.
 A pediatric nurse practitioner specializing in vaccine-preventable diseases, she currently has an affiliate faculty position in the School of Nursing at the University of Minnesota.
 Prior to her retirement in July 2021, she served as senior director of infection prevention and control at Children’s Minnesota, where she remains on professional staff.

 Stinchfield is a widely recognized infectious diseases specialist, having served as the first nurse voting member of the Advisory Committee on Immunization Practices (ACIP) where she continues to serve as a liaison member for the National Association of Pediatric Nurse Practitioners and serves on the Influenza and Schedule Work Groups.
 She was the hospital incident commander for the COVID-19 response at Children’s Minnesota, and led the responses during the H1N1 influenza and the 2017 measles outbreaks.
 Stinchfield was lead author of a 2020 NFID report on Vitamin A for the Management of Measles in the US.
 She was instrumental in increasing the staff voluntary flu vaccination rate at Children’s Minnesota to 94 percent and sustained that over several seasons.